How ZeroStake works

 Does ZeroStake use real money?

-Does this mean broker-grade live execution?
+Does this give me broker-grade execution?

-How should I interpret Replay and P&L?
+How should I read Replay and P&L?